samuelzakouri/Covid-19/README.md

 # Covid-19

-Binary classification : Predict if a patient has the Covid-19 or not
+Binary classification : Predict if a patient is infected by the Covid-19 or not